Code0x58/python-rush/README.md

 # Rush
-This python module is for making tools that rush a resource, such as an API endpoint or web UI.
-This will run with Python 2.6+ or 3.0+.
+This python module is for making spmple tools that rush a resource, such as an API endpoint or web UI.
+This runs with both Python 2.6+ or 3.0+.

 This was origionally created to test the throttling of authentication attempts.
+It is quite basic, but was enough to get good results from a Django based web app.
+I imagine that this is good enough to indicate if rate limiting is reasonably implemented on faster systems (more likely to come down to network?).

 ## Example
 This example attempts to connect to an API endpoint which will throttle after 10 requests:

 ```python
 try: